Minolta MD 28-85mm 1:3.5-4.5 Zoom Macro – review

 This zoom covers the wide diapason of most popular focal distances and fast enough for an inexpensive zoom lens.
 Additionally, it is well built, two-touch, lightweight has a macro mode, and looks beautiful.
 Nice fit, yes.
 Don’t miss it on the auctions, it still underrated.

-Optical design with aspherical and floating elements – sounds cool, even for modern times.
+Optical design with aspherical (probably) and floating elements – sounds cool, even for modern times.
 Definitely, corners aren’t ideal, but there are no reasons for pessimism, because, firstly, it is the semi-fast 3x-zoom started from 28mm – very powerful and wide, of course, it should have a weakness and this weakness looks very insignificant if to compare with more famous 2x-zooms MD 35-70/3.5 and MD 24-50/4, or maybe 1.5x MD 24-35/3.5.
 Secondly – center and middle(!) parts of the frame are really amazing on any focal distance, contrast is great and, finally, bokeh is unexpectedly nice from 50mm to long-end.

 As a result, it can be named as another one masterpiece of the optic by Minolta – absolutely convenient universal zoom-lens which covers all photographer needs – from landscapes in travels till portraits everywhere.
 It may be the winner of ‘one lens in the bag’ award.

-0 Comments
+2 Comments